Saudi Arabia national football team: Revival (2017–present)

 Saudi Arabia secured qualification for the 2018 FIFA World Cup, their first in 12 years, ahead of Australia.
-In the first match of Group A and the tournament, Saudi Arabia were crushed by hosts Russia 5–0, making this the second largest victory of any host.
+In the first match of Group A and the tournament, Saudi Arabia was crushed by hosts Russia 5–0, making this the second largest victory of any host.
 Saudi Arabia then lost 1–0 to a Luis Suárez goal that put Uruguay as the eventual group winners.
 Although they were already eliminated, Saudi Arabia managed to win their final group stage match against Red Sea neighbours Egypt 2–1, coming back from behind after a Mohamed Salah goal.

 After the 2018 World Cup, Saudi Arabia participated in the 2019 AFC Asian Cup, held in the United Arab Emirates; the team finished second in the group stage, after falling to Qatar in the final game, leading to a showdown against Japan in the round of 16.
 The Saudis dominated the whole game, but ultimately lost 1–0 due to poor finishing.

+Saudi Arabia against Egypt in the 2018 World Cup.

 On 15 October 2019, Saudi Arabia played its first-ever game with Palestine in the West Bank; the game marked a change in policy for Saudi Arabia, which has previously played matches against the Palestinian team in third-party countries.
 The visit was condemned by some Palestinian activists, who considered the game as a start of normalizing the relations between Saudi Arabia and Israel, but it was viewed by the Palestinian National Authority as a support for their sovereignty over the West Bank.
 The game ended in a scoreless draw.

-Saudi Arabia against Egypt in the 2018 World Cup.

 Saudi Arabia qualified for the 2022 FIFA World Cup in Qatar, the first to be held in the Middle East, by topping their qualifying group and were drawn against Argentina, Poland and Mexico.
 In their opening game, they upset Argentina 2–1 within the first five minutes of the second half with goals from Saleh Al-Shehri and Salem Al-Dawsari, ending an Argentine unbeaten streak of 36 games dating back to 2019.
 The Saudi King declared a holiday after the win and Saudi fans celebrated with mocking words against Lionel Messi and the Argentine team.
 In the next match against Poland, Piotr Zieliński opened proceedings with a goal in the 39th minute and Robert Lewandowski scored the second goal, while Salem Al-Dawsari's penalty kick was saved by Polish goalkeeper Wojciech Szczęsny as Saudi Arabia lost 2–0.
 This required a win against Mexico to advance to the round of 16 regardless of the Argentina–Poland result.
 Fielding three strikers in front, Saudi Arabia however were unable to exert any domination over the Mexican side, conceding two early second half goals by Henry Martín and Luis Chávez, the second being a thunderous midfield free kick; a late consolation goal by Salem Al-Dawsari was not enough as Saudi Arabia fell 2–1 and were eliminated after finishing last in Group C.